ArtieDb1/tech242-AWS-linux/Week1/Day1/WhatIsCloud/README.md

 ## What are the different types of cloud service?

+- Private Clouds: cloud computing environments that provide IT infrastructure services to a particular user or organization.
+They are managed by the organization itself or by a third-party vendor.
+- Public Clouds: cloud computing services that are provided by third-party vendors through the public Internet.
+They are accessible to anyone who wants to use or buy them.
+- Hybrid Clouds: cloud computing environments that combine private and public clouds.
+They allow data and applications to move between the two types of clouds.
+- Multi-Clouds: cloud computing strategies that use multiple cloud providers to meet different business needs.
+They can increase flexibility, reliability, and security.

 Advantages
 - external storage of applications and data
 - efficient way of providing applications to users